 Days 1-3: Cairo and the Giza Plateau

-Three days is the new minimum for serious travelers.
+Three days is the new minimum for serious travellers.
 Day one for the Pyramids of Giza, the Sphinx, and Saqqara (the older step pyramid south of Giza).
-Day two for the Grand Egyptian Museum — this is now a full-day experience, not a two-hour stop, and the curation rewards a slow visit.
-Day three for the National Museum of Egyptian Civilization to see the Royal Mummies and the Coptic Cairo and Islamic Cairo old city walks.
+Day two for the Grand Egyptian Museum — now at least a half-day experience rather than a two-hour stop, and the curation rewards a slow visit.
+Day three for the National Museum of Egyptian Civilization to see the Royal Mummies, plus the Coptic Cairo and Islamic Cairo old-city walks.

 GetYourGuide, Tiqets, and WeGoTrip all carry vetted Cairo experiences with English-language guides who know the GEM's new layout.
 Booking through these platforms is materially better than the unmarked guides who approach tourists at the Pyramids — the licensed guides are dramatically better and only marginally more expensive.